-NotesTracker has been targeted at measuring database activity initiated by users directly interacting with your Notes databases, via a Lotus Notes Client or via a Web browser.
-NotesTracker's key Your developers should be able to adapt and extend NotesTracker's usage logging capabilities to some other environments, such as the tracking of database activities performed by LotusScript agents - but not Java or Formula Language agents - running in the background (on a Domino server or Notes workstation).
+A basic target of NotesTracker, but not the only one, is to measure database activity that is initiated by users directly interacting with your Notes databases, through either a Lotus Notes Client or a Web browser.

+Because nearly all of the code for NotesTracker is written in LotusScript, your developers should be able to adapt and extend NotesTracker's usage logging capabilities to other environments coded in LotusScript, such as LotusScript agents - but not Formula Language agents, or Java agents (except perhaps in some way via LS2J) - running in the background (on a Domino server or Notes workstation).

 The key NotesTracker functions are all written in LotusScript; while the remained of NotesTracker uses nothing else than regular simple design elements (forms, views, outlines, pages, framesets, agents, etc).
 This is important, because it enables a single NotesTracker installation package to run in any workstation or server platform that supports Notes and Domino.

 The C API and C++ APIs were not used for NotesTracker, and neither was Java, because these languages are considerably more complex to write and deploy across all platforms.
 An additional disbarring consideration for Java is that it does not support the "front end" User Interface (UI) - only the "back end" server interface.

-Even though LotusScript is used for the key NotesTracker functions, this does not mean that your developers necessarily need LotusScript skills, since it is possible in many instances to deploy NotesTracker with making any changes at all to the provided code.
-And even if you do want to make some changes, it is likely that a lot of them will only require elementary or perhaps modest skills LotusScript skills.
+Even though LotusScript is used for the key NotesTracker functions, this does not mean that your developers necessarily need LotusScript skills, since in many instances it should be possible to deploy NotesTracker without making any changes at all to the provided code.
+And even if you do want to make some changes, it is likely that a lot of them will require only elementary or modest LotusScript skills.